We can say with some conviction that you are a sufferer of glossophobia – the fear of public speaking.

 Start your Speech

-The 10 tips we’ve laid out here will help you approach your public speaking with a different mindset.
+The 10 tips we’ve laid out here will help you approach your fear of public speaking with a different mindset.
 Once you’ve realised where that fear comes from, it’s easy to control it with the right approach both off and on stage.

 The next step?
 Starting your speech!
 Check out 7 killer ways to start a speech that will instantly dissolve your Glossophobia.